eh329/MSc_Dissertation/README.md

 # MSc_Dissertation
-Script used in the MSc dissertation
+Script i used in my MSc dissertation.